The Human Truth Foundation

 1. Getting Drunk on Stats

 In the last 30 years of the 20th century deaths from liver cirrhosis steadily increased, in people aged 35 to 44 years the death rate went up 8-fold in men and almost 7-fold in women. [...]
 Three times as much alcohol per head is drunk as in the mid 20th century. [...]
 Binge-drinking causes serious disorder, crime and injuries.
 27% of young male and 15% of young female deaths were caused by alcohol.
 Our teenagers have an appalling drink problem; among Europeans only Bulgaria and the Isle of Man are worse.
-In 2003 the Strategy Unit estimated the total cost of alcohol to society to be £20 bn; another study in 2007 put the figure at £55 bn.

-"Alcohol - Health Committee" by House of Commons (UK Government) (2010)3
+"Alcohol - Health Committee" by UK Govt (2010)3

-After a 20-year span of worsening results6, alcohol-related crime came to cost the police £7 billion in 2007/82 and it commands the single biggest use of police manpower in the UK including "1.2 million violent incidents and 500,000 crimes"2.
+Criminal Misbehaviour: After a 20-year span of worsening results14, alcohol-related crime came to cost the police £7 billion in 2007/82 and it commands the single biggest use of police manpower in the UK including "1.2 million violent incidents and 500,000 crimes"2.
 Alcoholism and binge drinking are by far the biggest social problem that British society faces.
 UK holidaymakers and football fans abroad are bemoaned as the most drunken and most unruly of all foreign travellers.
-It's hard to tell if it is tragic or hillarious that "binge drinking" appears in the UK Citizenship Test lexicon's list of phrases that immigrants ought to learn in order to integrate into British life7.
+It's hard to tell if it is tragic or hillarious that "binge drinking" appears in the UK Citizenship Test lexicon's list of phrases that immigrants ought to learn in order to integrate into British life15.

 2. Young Adults and Children

-#british_culture #children's_health #parenting #trash_culture #UK #UK_health
+#alcoholism #british_culture #children's_health #parenting #trash_culture #UK #UK_health

 The effects of UK patterns of alcohol intake on the young are increasing.
 Between 1970 and 2000, death by cirrhosis, which is normally seen in those after long lives of alcoholism, increased by more than 900% for people aged 25 to 444.
 The cause is that the young are drinking more frequently, and more heavily.
 In 2007-8, there were 13 000 hospital admissions of under-18s due to alcohol intake2.